How to Look and Feel Confident in Front of the Camera (Even If You Hate Photos)

 Take a Deep Breath & Let Go of the Tension

-Your body holds onto stress—especially in your shoulders, jaw, and hands—and trust me, the camera picks up on it.
-Before we start shooting, take a deep breath in, hold it for a second, then exhale slowly.
-Roll your shoulders back, loosen your hands, and let your body relax.
-Instant difference!
+Your body holds onto stress, especially in your shoulders, jaw, and hands, and the camera absolutely notices.
+Before we begin shooting, take a slow, deep breath in.
+Hold it for a moment, then release it gently.
+Roll your shoulders back, soften your hands, and allow your body to settle.
+You will see and feel the difference instantly.

 Shannen Stewart walking with ease, smiling in a bright, modern space—showcasing confidence and approachability in a professional branding photoshoot.